• Skip to primary navigation

 • Cut around any cores if necessary.
 Really ripe tomatoes often have very little core in the center.
 Should you encounter any, simply cut around the core and discard it.

 • Whisk the olive oil into the rest of the vinaigrette ingredients S-L-O-W-L-Y. Oil and vinegar don't naturally want to combine.
 By pouring the olive oil in at a slow trickle while constantly whisking as you go you will be making an emulsion which creates an optimal dispersement of the oil and vinegar that helps hold the vinaigrette together and keep it from separating.
-If you are a science-y type and want to learn more, check out this article!
 It's all you ever wanted to know about culinary emulsions and more.

 • Use a 9 x 13 baking dish or something similar to marinate the tomatoes.
 This allows the tomatoes to spread out and soak up more of the delicious vinaigrette.
 It also makes gently turning them over as they marinate a little easier.